DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ________________________ Department

-I agree to take all reasonable precautions to assure that {{CompanyName}} internal information, or information that has been entrusted to {{CompanyName}} by third parties such as customers, will not be disclosed to unauthorised persons.
-At the end of my employment or contract with {{CompanyName}}, I agree to return all information to which I have had access as a result of my position.
+I agree to take all reasonable precautions to assure that {{companyName}} internal information, or information that has been entrusted to {{companyName}} by third parties such as customers, will not be disclosed to unauthorised persons.
+At the end of my employment or contract with {{companyName}}, I agree to return all information to which I have had access as a result of my position.
 I understand that I am not authorised to use sensitive information for my own purposes, nor am I at liberty to provide this information to third parties without the express written consent of the internal manager who is the designated information owner.
 I have access to a copy of the Information Security Policies, I have read and understand these policies, and I understand how it impacts my job.
 As a condition of continued employment, I agree to abide by the policies and other requirements found in the security policy.
 I understand that non- compliance will be cause for disciplinary action up to and including dismissal, and perhaps criminal and/or civil penalties.
 I also agree to promptly report all violations or suspected violations of information security policies to the designated manager.

 ________________________ Employee Signature